schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Instruction

-A home entertainment installer chews a departed frigate at a airport lounge.
+A home entertainment installer chews a departed frigate at an airport lounge.

 ## Tendon